 In spite of the long list of disadvantages listed above, certain sites benefit more from syndicating their articles than others.

-As I have already mentioned above, if you are actually selling something on your site, whether it be goods or services, writing an article related to your product or service and syndicating it might perhaps bring more benefit to your business than harm.
+As I have already mentioned above, if you are actually selling something on your site, be it goods or services, writing an article related to your product or service and syndicating it might bring more benefit to your business than harm.
+Since your primary product is not your article, but the stuff you're selling, letting others publish a copy of your article is equivalent to getting free publicity.

 For example, if you're a bicycle manufacturer, you might want to write an article on the features of a good bicycle.
-Your byline should include your website URL, but don't write your article as a blatant advertisement for your product.
-If your article appears somewhat neutral, some hobby sites would probably be willing to republish your article as a general article with tips on choosing bicycles.
-Visitors reading it might like it so much that they click your URL to check out your site.
+If you don't write your article as a blatant advertisement for your product, some hobby sites may be willing to republish your article as a general article with tips on choosing bicycles.
+Visitors reading it might like it so much that they click your website's address to check out your products.
+(Obviously, for this to work, you must have your website's address somewhere in either your byline or the article itself.)

 For example, let's say that you wish to syndicate a few lines from one of John Donne's poems.
 Normally you would have to write the following HTML fragment: